Alana King

-Alana Maria King (born 22 November 1995) is an Australian cricketer who plays for Western Australia in the Women's National Cricket League (WNCL) and the Perth Scorchers in the Women's Big Bash League (WBBL).
+Alana Maria King (born 22 November 1995) is an Australian international cricketer.
+She also plays domestic cricket for Western Australia in the Women's National Cricket League (WNCL) and the Perth Scorchers in the Women's Big Bash League (WBBL).
 An all-rounder, she bowls right-arm leg spin and bats right-handed.
 She previously played for Victoria and Melbourne Stars.
-King is of Anglo-Indian descent, her parents both having emigrated from Chennai to Melbourne.

 Early life

+King was born on 22 November 1995 in Clarinda, Victoria.
+She is the daughter of Sharon and Leroy King; her parents are Anglo-Indians originally from Chennai.
+Her father first moved to Australia in 1984 and worked as a chef and tram driver.

-King followed her brother's footsteps by pursuing an interest in cricket after trying out different sports such as tennis, softball and baseball.
-Tennis was her first sport of choice as she took up the tennis racquet at the tender age of five and competed in the Tennis Victoria Pennant which was the largest tennis inter-club representative competition in Australia.
+King was raised in Melbourne's south-eastern suburbs and attended Our Lady of the Sacred Heart College, Bentleigh.
+She followed in her brother's footsteps by pursuing an interest in cricket after trying out different sports such as tennis, softball and baseball.
+Tennis was her first sport of choice as she took up the tennis racquet at the age of five and competed in the Tennis Victoria Pennant which was the largest tennis inter-club representative competition in Australia.
 She also served as a ball kid during the women's singles final of the 2011 Australian Open.
 She also had a brief stint with her school softball team and also turned up for Monash University Baseball Club.